deepinthebuild/deepinthebuild.github.io/_posts/2025-08-24-whats-in-a-build.md

 Beyond the technical decisions made by a team within their domain there are countless choices made about how teams interact with one another.
-These customs & norms are frequently not the result of a visible or legible decision and more often than not have grown organically.
+These customs & norms have more often than not have grown organically over the lifetime of the project rather than originating from any sort of legible decision-making process.
+And whether or not they're written down anywhere or automatically enforced by tooling these cultural conventions absolutely exist; Sometimes the only way you find out about them is by someone angrily telling you that you've done things the wrong way.

+The Build team sits at a unique position to influence & set policy on such matters.
+Import conventions, package layout, deployment artifacts: Any number of reasonable choices exist that have little value over one another and it is primarily costly when teams *differ*.
+As these issues are usually secondary considerations to the real problem an engineer is trying to solve they are often happy to be able to copy from or simply follow blessed examples of the "right way" to do things.
+The soft power of controlling the "default" option or deliberately making a desired choice the easiest path to take leads to a policy being adopted with no authoritative mandate or expenditure of political capital.

-If you've never had a frustrating experience like the one describe in this section, consider sending a thank you note to your Build people.
+If you've never had a frustrating experience like the one described in this section, consider sending a thank you note to your Build people. :)

 #### Tighter Loops